ocaml/dune/doc/usage.rst

     $ jbuilder build _build/default/bin/prog.exe

 However, for convenience when a target on the command line doesn't start with ``_build``, ``jbuilder`` will expand it to the corresponding target in all the build contexts where it knows how to build it.
-It prints out the actual set of targets when starting so that you know what is happening:
+When using ``--verbose``, It prints out the actual set of targets when starting:

 .. code:: bash

-    $ jbuilder build bin/prog.exe
+    $ jbuilder build bin/prog.exe --verbose
     ...
     Actual targets:
     - _build/default/bin/prog.exe